zsoftly/zsoftly-services/README.md

 - **Prepare**: Second job that prepares the deployment and creates a staging environment
 - **Deploy**: Final job with manual approval requirement for deploying to GitHub Pages
 - **Features**: Dark/light theme switching, responsive design, search functionality
+- **Notifications**: Google Chat webhook notifications for deployment status updates

 The deployment process requires manual approval through GitHub's environment protection feature, giving you control over when documentation is published to production.
+Once the build is complete, a notification is sent to the configured Google Chat space to alert the team that deployment is ready for approval.

+### Google Chat Webhook Setup

+To receive deployment notifications in Google Chat:

+1. In Google Chat, create a space or use an existing one for deployment notifications
+2. Click on the space name > "Apps & Integrations" > "Add webhooks"
+3. Name your webhook (e.g., "ZSoftly Docs Deployment")
+4. Copy the webhook URL provided
+5. In your GitHub repository, go to Settings > Secrets and Variables > Actions
+6. Add a new repository secret with name `GOOGLE_CHAT_WEBHOOK_URL` and paste the webhook URL as the value

+Once configured, the CI/CD pipeline will send the following notifications to the Google Chat space:
+- When a build is complete and ready for deployment approval
+- When deployment succeeds or fails

 ## Local Development Setup